Why should you choose a kitchen with an island?

 Designing a kitchen with a central island may be an investment, but it presents so many advantages.
 This type of kitchen is so inviting and offers the perfect excuse for getting together with friends and family in one of the home's key rooms.
 If you love cooking, then you can enjoy your guests' company while preparing your showstoppers.

 In recent years, islands have become a key fixture in any self-respecting open plan kitchen.
 With their warm feel and countless practical features, they have soared up the popularity list.
 Several types of designs are available.
-You can either use it as your favourite place for meetings or as a worktop where several people can cook at the same time.
+You can either use it as your favourite place for meetings or as a made to measure worktop where several people can cook at the same time.
 The choice is yours when it comes to the island's worktop.
 You will also need to include a few stools for extra practicality.

 The island can also be a dedicated cooking area, along with a sink and a hob.
 The design and layout will depend on how you intend to use it.
 If you are going to fit a hob to the kitchen island, an extractor hood will obviously be needed.
 All these aspects will determine what type of island is best suited to your lifestyle.